 *protected class = those personal traits or characteristics, statuses, and/or beliefs that are defined by applicable law and policy, as protected from discrimination or harassment including age, ancestry, color, ethnicity, gender, gender identity (including gender expression), genetic information, national origin, physical or mental disability, pregnancy, race, religion, serious medical condition, sex, sexual orientation, spousal affiliation, and veteran status.

-Mistreatment reports that rise to level 3 or 4 are sent to the Mistreatment Response Committee, a small committee comprised of senior leaders, for investigation, review, and recommendation of action.
+Mistreatment incidents that rise to level 3 or 4 on LEO’s Disciplinary Pathway are sent to the Mistreatment Response Committee, a small committee comprised of senior leaders, for review of LEO’s investigation and recommendation of action.
 When severe or egregious issues take place even as a first violation, they may be escalated to a higher level.

 When no mistreatment is identified, learner coaching takes place.